A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: Abstract

 \section{Abstract}

-Majorization-minimization algorithms consist of successively minimizing a sequence of upper bounds of the objective function so that along the iterations the objective function decreases.
+Majorization-minimization algorithms consist of successively minimizing a sequence of upper bounds of the objective function so that along the iterations the objective decreases.
 Such a simple principle allows to solve a large class of optimization problems, even nonconvex and nonsmooth.
-We propose a general higher-order majorization-minimization algorithmic framework for minimizing an objective function that admits an approximation (surrogate) such that the corresponding error function has a higher-order Lipschitz continuous derivative.
+We propose a general higher-order majorization-minimization algorithmic framework for minimizing an objective function that admits an approximation (also called surrogate) such that the corresponding error function has a higher-order Lipschitz continuous derivative.
 We present convergence guarantees for our new method for general optimization problems with (non)convex and/or (non)smooth objective function.
-For convex (possibly nonsmooth) problems we provide global sublinear convergence rates, while for problems with uniformly convex objective function we obtain locally faster superlinear convergence rates.
-We also prove global stationary point guarantees for general nonconvex (possibly nonsmooth) problems and under Kurdyka-Lojasiewicz property of the objective function we derive local convergence rates ranging from sublinear to superlinear for our majorization-minimization algorithm.
-Moreover, for unconstrained nonconvex problems we derive convergence rates in terms of first- and second-order optimality conditions.
+For convex (possibly nonsmooth) problems we provide global sublinear convergence rates, while for problems with uniformly convex objective function we obtain faster local superlinear convergence rates.
+We also prove global first-order optimality conditions guarantees and sublinear convergence rates for general nonconvex (possibly nonsmooth) problems and under Kurdyka-Lojasiewicz property of the objective we derive local convergence rates ranging from sublinear to superlinear for our majorization-minimization algorithm.
+Finally, for unconstrained nonconvex problems we derive convergence rates in terms of first- and second-order optimality conditions.

 \begin{AMS} 90C25, 90C06, 65K05. \end{AMS}